theolivenbaum/resin/README.md

 We will need to be able to parse multi-criteria queries such as "title:Rambo +title:Blood", in other words a [QueryParser](https://github.com/kreeben/resin/blob/master/Resin/QueryParser.cs).
 The important questions for the parser to answer are what fields do we need to scan and what are the tokens that should match.
 A space character between two query terms such as the space  between "Rambo title:" in the query `title:Rambo title:Blood` will be interpreted as `OR`, a plus sign as `AND`, a minus sign as `NOT`.
 In other words that query will be parsed into "please find documents that has both rambo AND blood in the title", or in a more machine-like language `scan the field named title for the tokens rambo and blood and return the intersection of their postings`.

 An [IndexReader](https://github.com/kreeben/resin/blob/master/Resin/IndexReader.cs) and a [FieldReader](https://github.com/kreeben/resin/blob/master/Resin/FieldReader.cs) will make it possible for a [Scanner](https://github.com/kreeben/resin/blob/master/Resin/Scanner.cs) to get a list of document IDs containing the tokens at hand, then [scoring](https://github.com/kreeben/resin/blob/master/Resin/Tfidf.cs) them.
-It should then be possible to return the whole set or page that set (skip and take) before fetching the documents from cache or disk.
+We can then return the whole set or page that set (skip and take) before fetching the documents from cache or disk.

 ####The Analyzer